Scams Targeting American Seniors

 phishing email scam

-The red flag to detect Phishing or Email Scams: Emails asking to update your information or provide financial details.
+The red flag to detect Phishing or Email Scams: Emails or texts claiming there’s a problem with your account and asking you to confirm personal or financial details.

 Final Words